 Close the Gap: 10 Year Review

-Ten years after the commencement of Closing the Gap, the Close the Gap Campaign released a report in 2018 - A ten-year Review of the Closing the Gap Strategy and Recommendations for Reset.
+2018 marked the 10 year anniversary of the Closing the Gap Strategy.
+The Campaign released A ten-year Review of the Closing the Gap Strategy and Recommendations for Reset.

 Read the Campaign’s report here.